redhat-performance/clusterbuster/README.md

 synchronization between all pods/VMs so that all benchmark steps start simultaneously.

+At present, running on Kubernetes is not supported.

 ## Supported Workloads

 ClusterBuster currently supports the following workloads: